 - DO NOT bring your dog on a check chain, electric shock collar, citronella or prong collar.

-Bring high value human food to treat your dog in class, please see below for a list of suggestions .
+Bring high value human food to treat your dog during your training session.
 Ensure that treats are cut up into small portions.
-Please bring at least two varieties to class.
-If your puppy has not had processed food, please bring roast chicken.
+Please see below for suggestions:

 - Devon/Luncheon Meat